TheLogicMaster/lm8/docs/FPGA.md

 - `compile_and_flash.sh`: Compiles the synthesized project then flashes the board.
 - `debug.sh`: Sets up the project for debugging and opens Quartus.
 - `flash.sh`: Flashes the compiled SOF file to the dev board.
+- `incremental_flash.sh`: Patches the project with the ROM and flashes without a full project compile.
 - `persisten_flash.sh`: Converts the compiled SOF file to a POF file and flashes it.
 - `patch_rom.sh`: Patches the program VHDL ROM with the specified ROM file.
 - `patch_microcode.sh`: Patches the microcode VHDL ROM with `microcode.bin`.